 How accessible this website is

-We know some parts of this website aren’t fully accessible:
+We know some parts of this website are not fully accessible:

-- older PDF documents are not fully accessible to screen reader software
+- most older PDF documents are not fully accessible to screen reader software

 - some PDF documents that are hosted on our sub-domains, which are produced by third party organisations, may not be fully accessible